Therapeutic Plasma Exchange: Hope for dementia: Hope for dementia, Alzheimer’s, memory loss, and autoimmune disease

 Most people think of Alzheimer’s and dementia as conditions, but they’re actually a process of un-braining.
 The brain becomes less of itself.
 And this process of un-braining starts at age 28 when we begin losing connections in our brains.

 By the time Alzheimer’s or dementia is actually diagnosed, more than 40% of brain cell connections have already been lost.
 Alzheimer’s and dementia may begin 20 years before you experience any symptoms at all.

 But the story doesn’t have to end there.
 If we can slow down this process of degeneration, we give our stem cells a chance to repair it.

-Regenerative Plasma Exchange has the potential to slow down degeneration and floods your body with healing factors.
+Therapeutic Plasma Exchange has the potential to slow down degeneration and floods your body with healing factors.

 In the landmark AMBAR (Alzheimer’s Management By Albumin Replacement) trial, plasma exchanges were done for 14 months in patients with moderate and mild Alzheimer’s disease.4 The patients received 6 weekly high-volume plasma exchanges, followed by monthly low-volume plasma exchanges.

 The results showed there was a 61% reduction in disease progression in patients with moderate Alzheimer’s.

 Treatment for Autoimmune Disease

 We understand how powerless it can feel when your own body is attacking itself, but it is possible to take your power back.